 Split your Italian bread or French baguette in half lengthwise.

-Arrange the halves cut side up on a baking sheet.
-You will use those as a base of your garlic bread.
+Place the halves cut side up on a baking sheet.
+You will use them as a base for your garlic bread.

 Step 2: Cook the Steak